Dover alternatives: The Portsmouth & Plymouth routes to France

 If the words Dover crossing make you picture queues, stress, and a motorway slog before the holiday even begins, you’re not alone.
 We’ve done the family road-trip thing with two young kids, and for us the calmer alternative is often the same: head west and let the ferry do the heavy lifting.

-Want the quick overviews first?
-Here are the route hubs: ferries from Portsmouth to France and ferries from Plymouth to France.
+Want the route hubs first?
+Here you go: ferries from Portsmouth to France and ferries from Plymouth to France.

 Set sail to (quick links)